ggonnella/textformats/README.md

 : Code organization and conventions, used in the implementation of the TextFormats library.
 This is addressed to the library software developer, not to the library user.

+### Cheatsheets

+Under the directory `cheatsheets` are cheatsheets, im Markdown format, containing tables, summarizing the specification syntax and test syntax, and the usage of the Nim, Python and C API as well as the CLI tools.

 ## Validating a specification